orchestral/toolkit-docs/getting-started/configuration.md

 ```

 ::: warning `env` limitation
-The `env` environment variables is only applied when using the CLI and will not be used when running tests.
+The `env` environment variables are only applied when using the CLI and will not be used when running tests.
 :::

 ### Workbench Configuration

-You can use `workbench` configuration key to set to enable Workbench integration on your Laravel packages.
+You can use `workbench` configuration key to enable Workbench integration on your Laravel packages.

  Name            | Type          | Description
 :----------------|:--------------|:--------------------